 In an adorable clip from the PBS special A Squirrel’s Guide to Success, some very determined little squirrels logically figure out how to navigate a difficult obstacle course after making several valiant but failed attempts at reaching the waiting hazelnuts on the other side.

-With each failed attempt, however, the squirrels learned something new and applied that knowledge during the next go round, until a pattern was constructed.
-In other words, the squirrels inately knew that they had to become friends with failure in order to achieve success.
+With each failed attempt, however, the squirrels learned something new and applied that knowledge during the next go-round, until a pattern was constructed.
+In other words, the squirrels innately knew that they had to become friends with failure in order to achieve success.